Is Religion Any Good?

 Religion is a complement of science, not its enemy.
 When the earth was found to revolve around the sun rather than vice versa, we simply had to stretch our religious understanding as we’d stretched our scientific understanding.

-Christ came not to establish a new religion, but to demonstrate the dazzling power of ultimate love.
+Jesus the Christ came not to establish a new religion, but to demonstrate the dazzling power of ultimate love.
 His harshest diatribes were against those who let their religion get in the way of their faith.

 I have learned to find freedom within religion; I do not need freedom from religion.
 I relish the delight of wonder, the value—nay, the necessity—of doubt, the exhilaration of discovery in a shared spiritual life.